-Nowadays, many beginning astronomers like to choose a computerized instrument as their first telescope.
-Computerized telescopes offer many advantages, including requiring less (but contrary to popular belief, not zero) knowledge about the night sky to find objects, hands-free automatic tracking, and the ability to move the telescope with a button which induces less vibrations than manual pushing.
+Many beginning astronomers start with computerized telescopes since they offer many advantages, like requiring less (but contrary to popular belief, not zero) knowledge about the night sky to find objects, hands-free automatic tracking, and the ability to move the telescope with a button, which induces fewer vibrations than manual pushing.

-Furthermore, GoTo is not exceptionally modern technology, having been around for three and a half decades now.
+Furthermore, GoTo is not an exceptionally modern technology, having been around for three and a half decades now.
 Your typical computerized telescope has an interface basically the same as it had 20 years ago, with a small hand controller with the processing abilities of a pocket calculator, a small LCD screen with calculator-like text, and many functional limitations.
-Most computerized scopes have no internal clocks, and require re-alignment if power is lost even briefly.
+Most computerized scopes have no internal clocks and require re-alignment if power is lost, even briefly.

-Alignment of most, or even the best computerized GoTo scopes requires a two-star alignment – advertised features that supposedly let you align on any three objects or pointing the scope north and leveling it almost never work accurately – meaning you need to have a basic understanding of the motions of the sky and some bright stars to find in it.
-And there are occasionally failures and weird behavior requiring perhaps hours of troubleshooting—hours which could be spent at the eyepiece instead.
+Most, or even the best computerized GoTo scopes, require a two-star alignment.
+It’s an advertised feature that supposedly lets you align on any three objects, or by pointing the scope north and leveling it.
+Neither works accurately, and you end up having to align on two known stars most of the time, meaning you need to have a basic understanding of the motions of the sky and some bright stars to find in it.
+And there are occasional failures and weird behaviors requiring hours of troubleshooting—hours which could be spent at the eyepiece instead.

 Star charts and observing books like Turn Left At Orion are much more interesting and engaging to read than the user manual of a Go-To telescope, and learning star hops in online forums is more interesting and engaging than consulting troubleshooting forums.

-A few cases where I can see the need for Go-To scopes: Observatories and Star Parties, where you need to reliably find an object to show it off on schedule, and specific astronomical events like occultations, transits, and eclipses, where you need the tracking to keep you pointed at some obscure object so you don’t miss anything.
-And of course, astrophotography.
+A few cases where I can see the need for Go-To scopes are: Observatories and Star Parties, where you need to reliably find an object to show it off on schedule, and specific astronomical events like occultations, transits, and eclipses, where you need the tracking to keep you pointed at some obscure object so you don’t miss anything.
+And, of course, astrophotography.
 But in all of these use cases, they’re not strongly overlapping with the interests of the beginner astronomer.